 This blog post will compare two of the most popular options: Scribd and Kindle Unlimited.
-We’ll take a look at what each service offers and its pros and cons so that you can decide which one is right for you.
-Happy reading.
+We’ll take a look at what each service offers and their pros and cons so you can decide which is right for you.
+Happy reading!

 Scribd vs. Kindle Unlimited: Side by Side Comparison